Classes and Object

 val bulb: Light = I light up to 100 watt in White color My current state is ON state

 Constructors are used to initialise the state of the objects.
-In the above examples, one Primary Constructor is by default created.
-For any other type of object creation(different argument types or the different number of argument types).
+In the above examples, one Primary Constructor is, by default, created for any other type of object creation(different argument types or a different number of argument types).
 We need to define an auxiliary constructor.

 Syntax: